Shopify/Klint/docusaurus/docs/1-getting-started/quick-start.md

 # Quick Start

 Create your first Klint sketch in 2 minutes.
+Klint will take the size of its direct parent DOM element.

 ## The Minimal Sketch